developer-zebra/developer-zebra-site/src/datawedge/6-6/guide/settings/index.md

 <br>

 ##### Conversion from DataWedge 6.4 (and lower)
-DataWedge makes it possible to covert Config files and Profiles that reside on (or were made with) a device containing a version of DataWedge prior to 6.5 by upgrading the device to DataWedge 6.5 and importing (if necessary) and then exporting the files. **This applies to devices running KitKat only**; devices running Marshmallow (and higher) already have DataWedge 6.5 (or higher).
+DataWedge makes it possible to covert Config files and Profiles that reside on (or were made with) a device containing a version of DataWedge prior to 6.5 by upgrading the device to DataWedge 6.5 (or higher) and importing (if necessary) and then exporting the files. **This applies to devices running KitKat only**; devices running Marshmallow (and higher) already have DataWedge 6.5 (or higher).

-**IMPORTANT: The device that's being upgraded to DataWedge 6.5 for the purpose of converting files must be the same model device as that which made the original files**.
-For example, Profiles made with an older version of DataWedge on a TC70 must be imported into DataWedge 6.5 <u>running on a TC70</u>.
+**IMPORTANT: The device that's being upgraded for the purpose of converting files must be the same model device as that which made the original files**.
+For example, Profiles made with an older version of DataWedge on a TC70 must be imported into DataWedge 6.5 (or higher) <u>running on a TC70</u>.

 -----